Benefits of Instructing Us to Manage a Relatives Administration

 During the current environment, Probate applications are taking longer than expected and as such we will keep you updated as the matter progresses and upon any substantive updates from the Probate Registry.

-Our Wills and Probate Team
+Our Probate Team

 Our Probate Solicitor is Roisin O’Donnell.
 Roisin is a Dementia Friend and also an Associate Member of the Solicitors for the Elderly.